 Are you ready?
 The authors of Change Now! say you are.
 You already have ideas and dreams and glimmers of what’s next — personally and professionally.

-If you are waiting for a better time to get started — don’t.
-If you are waiting to have more time — it’s not going to happen.
-If you don’t know what you need to learn — pick something.
-Action and effort will bring unexpected ideas, insights, rewards — and results.
+If you’re waiting for a better time to get started — don’t.
+If you’re waiting to have more time — it’s not going to happen.
+If you don’t know what you need to learn — just pick something.